 1. Use Fresh Nuts: For the best flavor, use fresh and finely ground nuts.
 Toast them lightly beforehand to enhance their nuttiness.

-2. Chill the Dough: After mixing your dough, chill it in the refrigerator for at least 30 minutes.
+2. Chill the Dough: After mixing your dough, chill it in the refrigerator for at least about one hour.
 Chilled dough is easier to handle and will yield cookies with a better texture.

 3. Shape Uniform Cookies: To ensure even baking, shape your cookies into uniform-sized balls.
 This ensures they bake consistently and look perfect on your serving platter.